Match of the Century (tennis): Later Riviera season

 The press expected the Match of the Century to be the start of a long rivalry between Lenglen and Wills that would continue later in the Riviera season.
 Wills facilitated the possibility of another encounter by entering singles events each of the next five weeks.
 On the other hand, Lenglen had previously stated at the beginning of the season that she only intended to compete in singles at three tournaments on the Riviera, a statement she reaffirmed after Wills announced her intention to compete there.
-As she had already entered singles at both her home club in Nice and the Carlton Club the previous two weeks, Lenglen was expected to setup a potential rematch at her home club, which hosted the South of France Championships the week of 8–14 March.
+As she had already entered singles at both her home club in Nice and the Carlton Club the previous two weeks, Lenglen was expected to set up a potential rematch at her home club, which hosted the South of France Championships the week of 8–14 March.
 After Wills officially entered the singles event at the tournament, the club began constructing a secondary stand that could seat 10,000 in anticipation for the match.

 The week after the Carlton Club tournament, Lenglen entered only the doubles event at Beaulieu.
 Before her first match, however, she had a nervous collapse while travelling to the tournament, still suffering from exhaustion from the previous week's events.
 She ultimately ended up playing just one match before withdrawing.
 Although she also withdrew from the main events at the Monte Carlo tournament in which was Wills was competing, she entered the smaller eight-player doubles draw at the tournament called the Beaumont Cup that was separate from the main doubles event.
 Lenglen won the Beaumont Cup with Vlasto, while Wills and Leslie Aeschlimann lost in the opposite semifinal largely due to Aeschlimann being ill.

 Following Monte Carlo, Lenglen unexpectedly did not enter another tournament until the Carlton Club's April edition when Wills had already left the Riviera, and did not play singles again on the Riviera.

 Significance

-Best player in the world

 The closeness of the first match combined with Wills's aggressive play challenged Lenglen's perceived invincibility and made the press and spectators think that Wills could defeat Lenglen in singles and establish herself as the better player and the best in the world.

-Press believed Wills and Lenglen were similar caliber players and that a rematch could go either way.
+The press believed Wills and Lenglen were similar caliber players and that a rematch could go either way.

 Wills also met Frederick Moody, her future husband, at the beginning of the trip.